 - Natural Start

 In the spirit of healing and making steps toward reconciliation we acknowledge that the land we live and work on is unceded territory of the Arapaho and Cheyenne.
 We contribute to Land Back initiatives and find ways to uncover history of land settlement and colonization that lead actions beyond education.
 Co-founders of Queer Nature have put together this land narrative of the short grass prairie that we know of as Denver/Aurora with resources that can contribute to this journey of awareness to action.
+We have also deepend our own learning and understanding and share this land history document with families.

 At Nature School Cooperative we are always working to find ways to provide the most accessible and affordable nature programming to all children in the Denver Metro area.